Do you get an uneven paycheck? Are you not paid the same amount every week or month?

 - If you have paychecks that are truly feast or famine (some months you make significantly more and some months you don’t even make enough to cover bills you will have to put extra in feast months into your bills and food accounts.
 It will take a lot of self-control and planning but it can be done!

 The easiest way to calculate where everything goes is to use an Excel spreadsheet.
 Simply set it up with your desired percentages and your total bill amount, and then every month put your paycheck amount in and Viola!
 Each amount is calculated for you.
-I have attached a sample excel spreadsheet here.
+You can use my example above to help yourself get started.
 Play around with it and work out which numbers work best for you!